IdanErgaz/bootcamp-app/README.md

 6. Run ping between server 1 to server 2 and between my pc to both of them

 7. Use pm2 so the app will be survive in case of reboot/crash

+8. Also edit the .bashrc file make sure the app alway run after restart so it handle reboots etc'